pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day 1768 Brute Force Solutions

+Today I solved two problesm with the **Brute Force** solution, the problem with this was the problems can pass all the test cases due to the time complexity, I will need to think in a way to improve the time complexity for each problem.
+I see a YouTube about how undertand the problems and the logic to solve with a better approach, it's amazing how if you type in Youtube any problem name you find some videos with the explanations.

 ### Day 1767 Creating My RoadMap and Continue with DSA

 Today I have created my career roadmap.
 My goal is to work in Netflix as a software engineer in the future, I know